 - Refinance debt to lower rates if they can be obtained.

 Keep your company lean.
-Remember, the last two or three years and the current period through your closing date are going to determine your value.
+Remember, the last two or three years and the current period through your closing date are going to determine your business exit or succession value.
 During this period focus on profits.

 B. Reduce risk

 The other half of the valuation equation is the multiplier or discount rate which is an adjustment that factors in business risk.
-Reduce risk wherever possible.
+Reduce business risk to increase your business exit value wherever possible.
 Examples are:

 - Contracts: Obtain long term contracts instead of working with no contracts.
 Obtain service contracts when possible.
 Develop backlog and bid waterfalls to estimate (and later show) potential work.